Ly0n/awesome-robotic-tooling/README.md

 * [PointCNN](https://github.com/yangyanli/PointCNN) - is a simple and general framework for feature learning from point cloud, which refreshed five benchmark records in point cloud processing
 * [Kitware SLAM](https://gitlab.kitware.com/keu-computervision/slam/) -  LiDAR-only visual SLAM developped by Kitware, as well as ROS and ParaView wrappings for easier use.
 * [horizon_highway_slam](https://github.com/Livox-SDK/horizon_highway_slam) - horizon_highway_slam is a robust, low drift, and real time highway SLAM package suitable for Livox Horizon lidar
+* [mola](https://github.com/MOLAorg/mola) - is a Modular System for Localization and Mapping

 #### Visual
 * [orb_slam_2_ros](https://github.com/appliedAI-Initiative/orb_slam_2_ros) - A ROS implementation of ORB_SLAM2